The following article might trigger some urges to drink for some people. If this is you, we encourage you to skip this blog.

 ½ cup of fresh mint leaves – keep some for garnish

-Add ice cube, pour non-alcoholic spirit and sugar syrup.
+• Add ice cube, pour Botanical Bitter and sugar syrup.

 Do you have more recipes that you want to share?
 Comment below and share your favourite AF drink recipe!